YinHK-gameDev/unity-learn/ai/UnityEngine.AIModule/Navigation and Pathfinding/README.md

 ![](./img/Agent_tab.png)

 #### Areas tab
-The Areas tab contains properties that allow you to specify how difficult it is to walk across the different area types used in your scenes.
-There are 29 custom area types, and 3 built-in area types:
+The Areas tab contains properties that allow you to **specify how difficult it is to walk across the different area types** used in your scenes.
+There are **29 custom area types**, and **3 built-in area types**:

 -   **Walkable** is a generic area type which specifies that the area can be walked on.
 -   **Not Walkable** is a generic area type which prevents navigation.
 It is useful for cases where you want to mark a certain object to be an obstacle, but you don't want to put a NavMesh on top of it.